FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 The actual parsing of the data then happens at a deeper layer.
 It is therefore not uncommon to encounter block parsing of up to three layers deep.

-Sometimes, it is easier to map the data by their column index.
+It can be easier to map the data by their column index depending on their shape.
 Here, you can again use `xxxx.Quantity.repeats` in the `sub_parser`, this time as a `dict` mapping the indices to their respective labels.
 This is just a convenient short-hand.
 Accessing the data works just as with any other nested structure.

-Following this logic through, you will end up with a continuation of a vertically connected tree.
+Following this logic, you will end up with a continuation of a vertically connected tree.